We search for the hidden point of convergence in artistic and local communities to collaboratively work toward a more equitable and creative world.

 Our Commitment to Equity, Diversity, Inclusion, and Access

 Indy Convergence’s history is rooted in creating space for artists and communities to come together across often unacknowledged boundaries and to develop process-driven work that is meaningful to its creators and the communities who encounter it.
-We make space for our whole community in all stages of our work through intentional inclusivity to remove barriers that might exist due to race, age, ethnicity, gender, social or economic class, faith, physical ability, and citizenship.
+We make space for our whole community in all stages of our work through intentional inclusivity, removing barriers that might exclude people because of their race, age, ethnicity, gender, social or economic class, faith, ability, and/or citizenship.
 Indy Convergence is dedicated to making programs that challenge the status quo and celebrate diversity as we continue the work of being an inclusive organization for all.

 The Indy Convergence started between three artists while working at the Oregon Shakespeare Festival in 2007.
 At the close of the season, the trio wanted to provide a safe place to create and experiment without fear of failure, to develop their teaching skills for a broader audience, and to collaborate more successfully across disciplines.
 They decided to meet once a year to work on interdisciplinary projects.
 The idea was simple, half local, half out of town artists would “converge” on Indianapolis for two weeks.
 The Indy Convergence developed a special way of taking artistic projects to their next step by fostering an immersive, collaborative, process-driven environment that allows artists to experiment freely with no pressure to produce polished projects.